openstack-archive/fuel-specs/specs/7.0/reduce-time-to-publish-packages.rst

 * Change request is proposed for code review to Gerrit
-* Change request parameters (repository name, branch, change ID) are passed to the Jenkins job that fetches sources and specs from Gerrit and pushes sources and specs to the build system in a respective format (SRPM for RPM packages, and unpacked sources for DEB packages)
+* Change request parameters (repository name, branch, change ID) are passed by Zuul to the Jenkins *build* job that fetches sources and specs from Gerrit and pushes sources and specs to the build system in a respective format (SRPM for RPM packages, and unpacked sources for DEB packages)
+* On success *build* job triggers in series *publish* job, and then test jobs - *install* and *systest*.
+If any of is jobs failed, next jobs are not run and *build* job fails
-* Package (or packages) is built from resulting sources and specs by the build system and placed into a test repository.
+* *publish* job moves package (or packages), built from resulting sources and specs by the build system, into a test repository.
 Test repository location is created as a Jenkins job artifact
-* Test repository is run through automated functional and integration tests
+* Test repository is run through *install* test - all built packages are installed and removed one by one
+* Test repository is run through *systest* test - built packages are used to deploy some set of servers.
 * Change request is peer-reviewed
 * Change request is accepted or rejected by core team
-* Change request is rebased and run through pre-merge automated checks
+* Change request is rebased and run through pre-merge automated checks - *gate* job [3]_.
+Because *gate* job should check several change requests at once, a set of *build* jobs are triggered with parameters preventing tests, so each *build* job triggers only *publish* job
+* If all *build* jobs are succeed then *gate* job triggers *systest* job using all created repositories at once to check together packages built by several jobs
 * Change request is merged or rejected
-* Merge event from Gerrit is picked up by Jenkins job that places built packages to the internal repository and signes them (for RPM - a package itself, for DEB - repository metadata)
+* Merge event from Gerrit is picked up by Zuul to run Jenkins *build* job that builds final package and publish it to released repository. *publish* job detects if change request is merged, selects appropriate repository, puts packages to selected repository, and signes them (for RPM - a package itself, for DEB - repository metadata)
 * Repository with rebuilt package is propagated to the external MOS mirrors by the means of Jenkins job that uses transactional syncronization